-Following the allocation of a loan opportunity to a Fund in accordance with the procedures above, the Investment Committee shall determine whether to seek a participation from a Participation Fund for such opportunity.
-It is anticipated that only one Participation Fund will be permitted to participate in any given loan opportunity.
-Following determination by the Investment Committee to seek participation, the Investment Committee shall present such participation opportunity to the applicable Participation Fund's Participation Fund IC.
-The Participation Fund IC shall, in its sole discretion, determine whether and the extent to which the Participation Fund shall participate in the presented opportunity.
-The Participation Fund IC shall review and document its decision regarding each potential participation in a manner reflecting independent underwriting and analysis of the opportunity from that of the Investment Committee.
+Following the allocation of a loan opportunity to a Sponsored Fund in accordance with the procedures above, the Sponsored Funds IC shall determine whether to seek a participation from a Participation Fund, such as the Company, for such opportunity.
+It is anticipated that only one Participation Fund, such as the Company, will be permitted to participate in any given loan opportunity.
+Following determination by the Sponsored Funds IC to seek participation, the Sponsored Funds IC shall present such participation opportunity to the applicable Participation Fund's separate investment committee, such as the Participation Fund IC.
+The applicable Participation Fund investment committee shall, in its sole discretion, determine whether and the extent to which the Participation Fund shall participate in the presented opportunity.
+The Participation Fund IC shall review and document its decision regarding each potential participation in a manner reflecting independent underwriting and analysis of the opportunity from that of the Sponsored Funds IC.
+The Company is currently the only Participation Fund sponsored by the Sponsor.